The McGovern Report

 2:13 A Friendship Forged by Time: An Interview with Sen. Gary Hart

 Welcome back to another episode of "The McGovern Report."
-I'm your host, Joel Allen, and today, we're delving into the remarkable and enduring relationship between two iconic American senators: George McGovern and Gary Hart.
+Today, we're delving into the and enduring relationship between two iconic American senators: George McGovern and Gary Hart.

 In 1972, Gary Hart took on a pivotal role as the national campaign director for George McGovern's historic presidential bid.
 Their shared vision for progressive change in America united them as they embarked on a political journey that would shape the nation's history.
 But the story doesn't end there.
 Hart and McGovern went on to serve together in the U.S. Senate, fighting for their respective causes and ideals side by side.